-The the Bluetooth interface behaviour depends on the operation mode selected for the Bluetooth port upon configuration and position of the magnetic key.
+The Bluetooth interface behavior depends on the operation mode selected for the Bluetooth port upon configuration and presence of a permanent magnet.
 See details in Table 8 below.

-Operation of the Bluetooth interface Magnetic key in place The detector is seen on the list of devices with Bluetooth interface The detector can communicate via the Bluetooth interface Detector not available for remote control - No No Detector is always seen but can communicate No Yes No only with the permanent magnet in place Yes Yes Detector is seen and can communicate only No No No with the permanent magnet in place Yes Yes Yes Detector is always seen and can communicate - Yes Yes
+Operation of the Bluetooth interface Permanent magnet in place The detector is seen on the list of devices with Bluetooth interface The detector can communicate via the Bluetooth interface Detector not available for remote control - No No Detector is always seen but can communicate only with No Yes No the permanent magnet in place Yes Yes Detector is seen and can communicate only with the No No No permanent magnet in place Yes Yes Yes Detector is always seen and can communicate - Yes Yes